convertigo/c8oprj-lib-baserow/readme.md

 ### AdminLogin

 Establishes a session with Baserow.
-Must be called befor any other API
+Must be called before any other API

 **variables**